Srivats1991/srivats.dev/designthink.md

 # Design Thinking Approach could transform organizations - Don't just restrict it to PMs and Designers

 Companies are knowingly or unknowingly want one thing - Products that people love.
 Every product in the market solves (or atleast tries!) customer problems.
-Design thinking in it's simplest terms in a human-centric approach that believes all problems, simple or complicated, ultimately are human.
-At it's core Design Thinking tries to understand the needs of customers, foster innovation and ultimately result in awesome products that makes people happy.
+Design thinking in it's simplest terms is a human-centric approach.
+It believes all problems, simple or complicated are ultimately human.
+At it's core, Design Thinking tries to understand the needs of customers, foster innovation and ultimately result in awesome products that makes people happy.
-It shifts the focus towards understanding customer needs rather than starting off building products right at the beginning.

 ## The 5 stage approach